tbeck/sandbox/src/_events/for-the-love-of-spritz.md

 location: Bar
 price: $15
 description: >-
   It’s time to pop the bubbly and hang with friends outside!
-In this workshop we will discuss the history of  the Italian Spritz, sample a few variations and provide a basic formula to make easy and refreshing drinks at home.
+In this class we will discuss the history of  the Italian Spritz, sample a few variations and provide a basic formula to make easy and refreshing drinks at home.
 Plus, we will taste through the complete Heirloom Liqueurs line up.